 Our Analysis and Test Results

 Zippers are so 1990's.
-Sierra Designs can help you embrace the 21st century with several zipperless sleeping bag offerings.
-Our testers prefer their Backcountry Bed the most, but their Cloud also has some innovative features that we like.
+Sierra Designs can help you embrace the 21st century with several zipperless sleeping bags.
+The Cloud has some great innovative features, but we believe their are better zipperless offerings.

 Potential users should also be aware that to save weight this bag doesn't have any insulation on the bottom side of the torso area.
 Thus, a good sleeping pad is mandatory for sleeping comfortably with this bag.

 Nestling into this bag is a pleasant experience.
 The closure flaps come close to achieving the familiar feel of the blanket like your are probably use to sleeping with.
-Its overall comfort, however, did not equal its Sierra Designs cousin, the Backcountry Bed, because the Cloud's narrower dimensions leave it with the same constrictive feel as many other mummy bags.
+Its overall comfort, however, did not equal some other zipperless designs because the Cloud's narrow dimensions leave it with the same constrictive feel as many other mummy bags.

 Like a lot of bags reviewed, the Cloud comes with a simple drawstring stuff sack that's unable to compress it effectively.
 With a third-party compression sack, we were able to pack a size long to 8.4 liters in volume.
-This leaves it with an above average packed sized, comparable to the similarly warm, but synthetic, Mountain Hardwear Lamina.
+This leaves it with an above average packed sized, comparable to the some similarly warm, but synthetic bags.

 There are several different aspects of this bag that harm and hurt its versatility.
 The foot box, for example, has a slit on the underside for your feet to escape.
 This lets you keep the bag on while you shuffle around awkwardly or sit and sip your morning coffee.
 The same slit, however, isn't very effective at venting should your lower body overheat.

 The main entry/exit flaps make up for this to some degree with a range of configurations for different outside temperatures.
 But when the bag really hits the pad, you still have fewer options than a traditional full-length zipper bag if your legs start to sweat.